StasTkachenko3/selenium-java-test/README.md

   <li>Test scripts can be written in any of these programming languages: Java, Python,
 C #, PHP, Ruby, Perl</li>
   <li>Tests can be performed on any of these operating systems: Windows, Mac, or Linux.</li>
-  <li>Тесты можно проводить в любом браузере: Mozilla
+  <li>Tests can be performed in any browser: Mozilla
-Firefox, Internet Explorer, Google Chrome, Microsoft Edge, Safari или Opera.</li>
+Firefox, Internet Explorer, Google Chrome, Microsoft Edge, Safari or Opera.</li>
   <li>Selenium can be integrated with tools such as TestNG and JUnit to manage test
 cases and generate reports</li>
   <li>Selenium can be integrated with Maven, Jenkins and Docker to ensure continuous testing</li>